afzaltk/5b18b33c-ab10-4a8c-9c98-c86a5d511455/README.md

 #CI/CD

-Set up CI/CD in Github Actions for .NET.
+Set up CI/CD in Github Actions for .NET along with linting.
 Can possibly be done for Docker as well.
 ![image](https://user-images.githubusercontent.com/26281129/159384676-5cf69212-b66b-4186-8db7-24dc22c650e1.png)